core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 --- middle

 # Introduction # {#chap-intro}

-This document specifies group communication using the Constrained Application Protocol (CoAP) {{RFC7252}}, together with UDP/IP multicast as the default transport for CoAP group communication messages.
-CoAP is a RESTful communication protocol that is used in resource-constrained nodes, and in resource-constrained networks where packet sizes should be small.
+The Constrained Application Protocol (CoAP) {{RFC7252}} is a web transfer protocol based on Representational State Transfer (REST) that is used in resource-constrained devices and in resource-constrained networks where packet sizes should be small.
 This area of use is summarized as Constrained RESTful Environments (CoRE).
+CoAP has many similarities to HTTP {{RFC9110}}{{RFC9112}} but also some key differences.

+In a number of use cases, constrained devices can be large in number as well as often related to each other in function or by location.
+For example, in a building automation scenario, all the light switches in a building may belong to one group, and all the thermostats may belong to another group.
+Groups may be preconfigured before deployment or dynamically formed during operation.
+If information needs to be sent to or received from a group of devices, group communication mechanisms can improve efficiency and latency of communication and reduce bandwidth requirements for a given application.
+While CoAP supports group communication via multicast requests (see {{Section 8 of RFC7252}}), HTTP does not support any equivalent functionality.

+This document specifies the use of CoAP for group communication, together with UDP/IP multicast as the default transport for CoAP group communication messages.

 One-to-many group communication can be achieved in CoAP, by a client using UDP/IP multicast data transport to send multicast CoAP request messages.
 In response, each server in the addressed group sends a response message back to the client over UDP/IP unicast.
 Notable CoAP implementations that support group communication include "Eclipse Californium" {{Californium}}, "Go-CoAP" {{Go-CoAP}} as well as "libcoap" {{libcoap}}.